Harshitkaushik2501/Prodigy-Internship-Projects/README.md

 #### Description

-A Python program that checks the strength of a password based on common security rules.
-It evaluates the password and provides suggestions to improve password security.
+A Python program that evaluates the strength of a password based on common security rules and provides suggestions to improve password security.

 #### Features